evie-lau/Unifi-gateway-wpa-supplicant/README.md

 Apply the change, then unplug the ethernet cable from the ONT port on your ATT Gateway, and plug it into the WAN port on your UXG-Lite.

 ## Test wpa_supplicant
+While SSHed into the UXG-Lite, run this to test the authentication.
 ```
 > wpa_supplicant -i eth1 -D wired -c /etc/wpa_supplicant/wpa_supplicant.conf
 ```